gekkedev/school-sheet-atelier/README.md

 ---

+## Technical Stack

+**Core:**

+- Next.js 16.0.7 with App Router
+- React 19.2.1
+- TypeScript 5.9.3
+- Tailwind CSS 4.1.17

+**AI/ML:**

+- @mlc-ai/web-llm 0.2.80 for on-device inference

+**Export:**

+- @react-pdf/renderer 4.3.1 for PDF generation
+- docx 9.5.1 for Word document export
+- file-saver 2.0.5 for downloads

+**Markdown:**

+- markdown-it 14.1.0 for parsing
+- react-markdown 10.1.0 for rendering

+---

 ## Privacy

 All generation happens locally in the browser.
-The model is downloaded once (about 1.4 GB for 3B int4), cached in Cache Storage, and reused offline.
+The model is downloaded once (about 1.4 GB for 3B int4), cached in IndexedDB, and reused offline.

 ---

 ## Credits

 - WebLLM (MLC) - in-browser LLM engine
-- Meta Llama 3.2 (3B and 1B variants)
+- Meta Llama 3.2 (3B and 1B variants) and Llama 2 (7B)
 - Next.js for static site generation
-- docx, react-pdf, jspdf for export
+- @react-pdf/renderer and docx for export